Get the Commonwealth Seniors Health Card 2025: Apply Online & Check Requirements

 Income Test

-You must fall under the following income thresholds:
+You must fall under the following Current Income Thresholds:

 Household TypeMaximum Income (per year)